felipesqra/felipesqra/README.md

 ### Hi there 👋, i'm Felipe Siqueira

 I'm a Computere Science student at the Federal University of Campina Grande.

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+Open source is the eighth wonder of the world.

 [![Bruno Pulis github stats](https://github-readme-stats.vercel.app/api?username=felipesqra)](https://github.com/brunopulis/github-readme-stats)